mapbox/mapbox-maps-ios/DEVELOPING.md

     The CircleCI config file has been set up to create this.

-- `MapViewIntegrationTestCase` subclasses the above, and sets the `MapView`, and is the `MBXMapViewDelegate`.
-Closures are used to expose these callbacks to subclasses.
+- `MapViewIntegrationTestCase` subclasses the above, and sets the `MapView`.
+Closures are used to expose key map events to subclasses.
 Please don't add tests to this class.

 - `ExampleIntegrationTest` is an example of using the above, that sets a style then waits for the load to finish.

 ## Making an Example

-* Check out this [doc](https://github.com/mapbox/mapbox-maps-ios/blob/main/Apps/Examples/README.md) to get more information about adding examples to our project.### Setting up a development environment
+* Check out this [doc](https://github.com/mapbox/mapbox-maps-ios/blob/main/Apps/Examples/README.md) to get more information about adding examples to our project.